Expanding Social Security Field Office Hours

 Through their personal my Social Security account, people can check personal information and conduct business with Social Security.
 If they already receive Social Security benefits, they can start or change direct deposit online, and if they need proof of their benefits, they can print or download a current Benefit Verification Letter from their account.

 People not yet receiving benefits can use their online account to get a personalized Social Security Statement, which provides earnings history information as well as estimates of future benefits.
 Currently, residents in 40 states and the District of Columbia may request a replacement Social Security card online if they meet certain requirements.
-The portal also includes a retirement calculator and links to information about other online services, such as applications for retirement, disability, and Medicare benefits.
+The portal also includes links to information about other online services, such as applications for retirement, disability, and Medicare benefits.

 Many Social Security services are also conveniently available by dialing toll-free, 1-800-772-1213.
 People who are deaf or hard of hearing may call Social Security’s TTY number, 1-800-325-0778.